-Documenting leaf injury photographically is required and a requirement for entering data online.
-A) For your own later reference, take an initial photo that identifies the site where subsequent (close-up) injury photos are taken.
+Documenting leaf symptoms photographically is required and a requirement for entering data online.
+A) For your own later reference, take an initial photo that identifies the site where subsequent (close-up) photos of symptoms are taken.
 A photo of a sign, or landmark, or site name and date written on a paper will work.

-B) Take a close-up photo of typical injury symptom(s) for each species with documented damage on the form.
+B) Take a close-up photo of typical symptom(s) for each species with documented damage on the form.
 A check box is provided on the form as a reminder.
 Leaves may be photographed on the tree or removed and placed on a plain background.
 Avoid photos in direct sunlight with overly bright backgrounds.
 A picture of part of a canopy can sometimes be instructive also.
 Pole pruners, ladders or other means to retrieve leaves for photos may be needed.
 Telephoto lens capability may be needed for leaves still on trees.
 You may upload up to 3 photos of each species you document.

 Managing photo records is daunting without a consistent naming convention.
 Four elements are needed.
-Use the following rule for naming photos: Site\Species\Date\Photo#.
+Use the following rule for naming photos: Site_Species_Date_Photo#.
 Use an underline for spaces between words of the same element and a dash between elements.
 For example, the first photo of Black Oak at Revis Hill Prairie Nature Preserve on April 21, 2018 would look like:

-Revis\Hill\Prairie\NP\Black\Oak\04\21\2018.
+Revis_Hill_Prairie_NP_Black_Oak_04_21_2018.
 Note that the data format is month-day-year.
 Use leading zeros for all single digit entries in date.
 This is so serial observations of the same species at a site will sort on date in chronological order.
 Generally, only one or two photos per species per visit are needed.
 Bark photos for species identification in the case of severely damage leaves may be added.
 Use the same naming convention for these.

-Note: It may be helpful to write the site, species, and date on an index card and take a photo of the card before you take your injury photos.
+Note: It may be helpful to write the site, species, and date on an index card and take a photo of the card before you take your photos.
 This will help you separate photos from one site to another and reduce risk of error.